Image (CC BY 2.0) by Marco Verch via Flickr

 Let’s apply this to our company as an example.
 Anyone doing due diligence on us knows we’re in it for the long haul and caution crypto investors about risks left and right.
 Crypto isn’t just about secure transactions: knowing how to store your assets so that they remain in your possession is just as important, if not more so.
 And we have a guide on that.

-Getting into more details, we’ve chosen to work with Genesis, an institutional-grade crypto custody and trading firm.
+Getting into more details, we’ve chosen to work with Equity Trust, Ledger and other leading experts in digital asset storage and security.
 So by investing in crypto through us, you’ve secured your assets with a company whose first over-the-counter bitcoin transaction was recorded in 2013.
 If you knew about bitcoin back then, chances are you’re already wealthy.
-And as we’ve elaborated, they’re stored on an offline ledger.
-They won’t be turned into an exchange’s token without your knowledge, only for that exchange to claim insolvency later on.
+We use what’s called multi-signature authorizations to ensure every transaction has your personal authorization across multiple devices to ensure each signature to the blockchain is a valid request.

 FTX’s collapse is one of the reasons why institutional-grade custody is so important to big investors: they want their crypto assets secure.
-This only tells us that these investors have enough faith to place large sums in money into crypto.
-They are just skittish about the company.
+This tells us that these investors have enough faith to place large sums in money into crypto, but they’re just skittish about trusting a particular company.

 More than anything else, however, it’s a beginner’s lesson about financial markets.
 Names come and go, assets stay.
 After all, you don’t hear Switzerland apologizing over issuing francs because Credit Suisse is undergoing an insolvency crisis, right?